ARMmbed/mbed-os-5-docs/docs/cont/adding_exporters.md

 The **common code** is contained in four files:

  * `tools/project.py` contains the command-line interface and handles the differences between mbed OS 2 tests and mbed OS 5 projects.
- * `tools/project_api.py` contains a high-level API for use by the mbed Online Compiler and mbed CLI.
+ * `tools/export/__init__.py` contains a high-level API for use by the mbed Online Compiler and mbed CLI.
 Responsible for doing boilerplate-like things, such as scanning for resources.
- * `tools/export/__init__.py` contains the mapping of exporter names to plugin classes, and handles printing of toolchain support information.
  * `tools/export/exporters.py` contains the base class for all plugins.
 It offers useful exporter-specific actions.

 An **IDE or toolchain specific plugin** is a Python class that inherits from the `Exporter` class and is listed in the `tools/export/__init__.py` exporter map.